sniper19p/MCMap_iOS_Public/README.md

 2. Start walking around to reveal the map
 3. Use the slider to adjust your visibility radius
 4. Watch as different terrain types are revealed based on your location

+## Credits

+This project is based on the original [MC_Map](https://github.com/Concept-Bytes/MC_Map) Python implementation by [Concept-Bytes](https://github.com/Concept-Bytes).
+The terrain generation algorithms and Minecraft-style visualization concepts were adapted from their work.

 ## Contributing